dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

 Junior, Middle, Senior, Specialist... so many titles.
-But how much to these titles say about their coding skills when you are trying to hire someone?
+But how much do these titles say about their coding skills when you are trying to hire someone?

 I already made dozens of interviews for Java developer positions.
 Took me awhile and some studies to understand how to select good candidates with the tools that I had.
 To my surprise, it's really simple.